paul-duvall/100-days-of-code/log-r2.md

 Day 78 - Wednesday 19 December 2018
 Today's Progress:
 Review / Learn:
+- Watched a video tutorial about creating a nice CSS image-hover effect

 Project:
 - Worked on Claude's, making reservations page responsive, adding some final styling to the form and tidying up file structure for css files